requiremind/requiremind.github.io/source/_posts/2015-01-02-currying-spice-up-your-javascript-functions.md

 fromSherlocktoWatson('You see, but you do not observe');
 ```

 Wohohoh!
 We've made it!
 And as you can see, it can be quite useful to have this syntax available.
-Furthermore, the curried function is totally transparent as it still can behave as a normal one (_look at the third line on this example, we can call it in a 'normal' way_).
+Furthermore, a major advantage is that the curried function is totally transparent as it still can behave as a normal one (_look at the third line on this example, we can call it in a 'normal' way_).

 And we're done!
 I hope you liked it.